SON issues MANCAP certificates to 24 Anambra-based firms

 “Delendu Aluminium Co, Daco Foam/Chemical Ind, Tochanzy Engineering Company, Canopy Ind, Kennedy Global Concept Ind, Spring Olive Multiresources, Kovarite Aluminium, High Choice Ventures, Oyiofoyi Ventures and E. Obi Lons,” he said.

-Salim called on importers of SON-regulated products to endeavour to submit and subject them for quality tests and certification.
+Salim called on importers of SON regulated products to endeavour to submit and subject them for quality test and certification.

 “To prevent Nigeria from being used as a dumping ground for substandard products and in line with the Continental Free Trade Agreement, products coming into Nigeria are monitored through the SON Product Registration scheme.